 Driving to school is a privilege extended to responsible students and may be limited due to space.
-A written request must be approved by the Head of School and the Director of Education prior to driving.
-The form, Permission to Drive and Maintain a Car on Campus, is available in the Mason Building Director of Education's office.
+A written request must be approved by the Head of School and the Director of Student Services prior to driving.
+The form, Permission to Drive and Maintain a Car on Campus, is available in the Mason Building.
 A copy of a valid Massachusetts license is required.
 The following guidelines apply: